cadCAD-org/documentation/docs/source/index.rst

 cadCAD: Documentation
 =====================

+.. note::

+   This project is under active development and may contain incorrect information.

 **cadCAD** is a Python library for modeling complex, adaptive, and dynamical systems.

-..
-  comment:: Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-.. note::

-   This project is under active development.

 .. toctree::